Eigenvalues of minimal Cantor systems: Introduction

-In this article we provide necessary and sufficient conditions for being a measurable eigenvalue of a minimal Cantor system of finite topological rank (Theorem \ref{theo:cns_sinrho} and \ref{theo:cnsvpmedible}).
-For continuous eigenvalues we succeeded to drop the finite rank hypothesis (Theorem \ref{theo:nec-suff-cont}).
+In this article we provide necessary and sufficient conditions that a complex number should satisfy to be a measurable eigenvalue of a minimal Cantor system of finite topological rank (Theorem \ref{theo:cns_sinrho} and Theorem \ref{theo:cnsvpmedible}).
+In addition, we give a necessary and sufficient condition for a complex number to be a continuous eigenvalue of a minimal Cantor system, that is, we succeeded in dropping the finite rank hypothesis (Theorem \ref{theo:nec-suff-cont}).
 In its conception, the conditions are very similar to those proposed for linearly recurrent systems.
 They are given in the form of the convergence of some series or special sequences and only depend on the combinatorial data provided by the Bratteli-Vershik representations.
 The main difference here is that we need to include in an algebraic way the information of the local orders carried by these representations.
-Even if general, the drawback of these conditions is that they depend on a non trivial computation.
-In order to illustrate its effectiveness and use we consider two families of examples: Toeplitz systems (already developed in \cite{dfm}) and some symbolic extensions of irrational rotations of the interval.
-This last class, even if simple, allows to see the amount of information needed to compute eigenvalues.
-Finally, we use our necessary and sufficient condition to be a continuous eigenvalue to prove that by doing some controlled modifications of the local orders of a Bratteli-Vershik system one can spoil or not the group of eigenvalues and their quality of being continuous or not with the exception of the continuous eigenvalues that are roots of the unity.
-In fact, we recover one of the main results in \cite{ormes} asserting that within a strong orbit equivalence class all systems have the same continuous eigenvalues that are roots of the unity.
-As an application we produce, starting from any minimal Cantor system without continuous eigenvalues that are roots of the unity, a strong orbit equivalent system that is topologically weakly mixing and which shares the Kronecker factor with the original system.
-In \cite{sadunpriebe} is developed such an example in the context of tiling systems.
-More results concerning eigenvalues of tiling systems can be found in \cite{solomyak,cortesgambaudomaass,alistecoronel} and the reference therein.
+Thus, the drawback of these conditions is that they depend on a non trivial computation.

+To illustrate the use of the conditions provided in this article we consider different examples and applications.